matt-whitfield/mattsWebSite/src/content/blog/food-friendly-blog.md

 ### **The Project: Ambition Meets Inexperience**

 Oftentimes new designers will use a tool like [Sharpen.design](http://Sharpen.design) to generate a design challenge (known as a prompt) that they can solve as an early portfolio project.
 This was the case for me when I was working through Google’s UX design certificate, only the instructors gave me a list of prompts to choose from.
-A few examples include:

-**“Design an app and a responsive website that enable doctors and nurses to document, store, and reference patient records at a local primary care office.”**

-And
+Here's one example:

 **“Design an app and a responsive website for people to find, dispute, and pay their parking tickets.”**